csam15/Craig-Sampson-iwh-i-practicum/README.md

 This repository is for the Integrating With HubSpot I: Foundations course.
 This practicum is one of two requirements for receiving your Integrating With HubSpot I: Foundations certification.
 You must also take the exam and receive a passing grade (at least 75%).

-To read the full directions, please go to the [practicum instructions](https://app.hubspot.com/academy/l/tracks/1092124/1093824/5493?language=en).
+To read the full directions, please go to the [practicum instructions](https:    app.hubspot.com  academy  l  tracks  1092124  1093824  5493?language=en).

-**Put your HubSpot developer test account custom objects URL link here:** https://app.hubspot.com/contacts/49125295/objects/2-40889053/views/all/list
+**Put your HubSpot developer test account custom objects URL link here:** https:    app.hubspot.com  contacts  49125295  objects  2-40889053  views  all  list

 ___
 ## Tips: